baruamrinal/plucker/README.md

 # prerequisite
 You need to write an API to make it work, which gives you the list of docker live instances.
 This API will be called from your browser througn XMLHttpRequest.
-So as always don;t forget to allow CORs in your server.
+So as always don't forget to allow **CORs** in your PHP script.
 For example you can take reference of following PHP sample code.
 I used file name as psapi.php

 ```